 Shortly retiring from active service, Major Arden commissioned a portrait sitting at the London studio.
 Serving in The Royal Welsh Regiment for over 14 years, the Major is changing career.
 The portrait will stand the test of time and serve as a record of his service.

 Just before the Christmas break, a recent Sandhurst graduate, commissioned a portrait at the London Studio.
 Coming from a distinguished military family, the sitter wanted to replicate a pose from a portrait of his Grandfather.
-I was glad to oblige and continue a family tradition.
-The portrait will be appreciated by generations to come.
-Portraits are very important to military personal, to be captured in Uniform looking ones best and in full finery can fill one with pride for the service.

 Thank you to BBC News Defence correspondent Jonathan Beale, who attended the opening of Soldiery British Army Portraits on 31st January 2018 at the National Army Musuem.
 Taking the time to interview myself and several of the sitters.
 Please see full transcript below.